45th Reconnaissance Squadron: Korean War

 Six month after the Korean War began, on 27 December 1950, the squadron deployed to Taegu Air Base (K-9), South Korea, and served in every major campaign throughout the war.
 Accurate battlefield intelligence was a top priority, and the 45th was assigned directly to the 314th Air Division, which was the main USAF command and control headquarters in theater.
 The squadron maintained patrols with its RF-51s 15 to 20 miles in front of each of Eighth Army's corps, reporting their sightings directly to the corps fire support coordination centers.
 As enemy air defenses improved,flak proved a particular hazard to the squadron's Mustangs, which generally operated below 4,000 feet above ground level.
-After losing 5 RF-51s to enemy ground fire, the squadron restricted it planes from flying lower than 6,000 feet above the ground and began flying missions with a wingman who would call out flak.
+After losing 5 RF-51s to enemy ground fire, the squadron restricted its planes from flying lower than 6,000 feet above the ground and began flying missions with a wingman who would call out flak.
 In the spring of 1952, the squadron received some RF-80s from other reconnaissance units and F-80Cs rendered surplus by upgrading fighter units and converted to reconnaissance configuration.
 It took some time to convert the F-80Cs to include a photgraphic reconnaissance capability, but they proved adequate for the squadron's visual reconnaissance mission.
 With the use of the RF-80Ca, the squadron no longer specialized in visual reconnaissance, but along with the 15th Tactical Reconnaissance Squadron performed both visual and photographic missions.
 In addition, the squadron added five North American RF-86A Sabres to its strenghth.
 The Sabres were able to operate photographic missions without fighter cover, although their photographic capabilities were limited.

 At its base at Taegu, and later at Kimpo Air Base (K-14), rapid film processing by the squadron was performed when the Mustangs returned from their missions.
 These photos were supposed to be passed over to the Army, who would provide their own photo interpreters; however as the Army lacked interpreters early in the conflict, therefore the Air Force handled the interpretation needs initially until the Army photo interpreters could arrive from the United States.